munificent/craftinginterpreters/book/control-flow.md

 You can prove that by writing a simulator for a Turing machine in your language.
-Since Turing proved his machine can compute any computable function, by induction, that means your language can too.
+Since Turing proved his machine can compute any computable function, by extension, that means your language can too.
 All you need to do is translate the function into a Turing machine, and then run that on your simulator.

 If your language is expressive enough to do that, it's considered